xNicklaj/devnotes/content/Resources/Development/Solid/Open-Closed.md

 The **open-closed** principle states that a class is supposed to be "**open for extension, closed for modification**", meaning that it is possible to extend the behaviour of such entity without knowing its source code.

-## Area calculator without Open-Closed design
+## Area Calculator without Open-Closed Design
 The classic example to showcase open-closed design is to assume an area calculator that needs to retrieve the area for different types of polygons.
 Each polygon has a different formula to find the area, and without using some kind of closed inheritance you have to create different functions to calculate the area of different areas.
 This is clearly not well scalable, hence extending the program (adding more polygons) will likely not be simple nor efficient as you will also have to modify `AreaCalculator` to support more shapes.